rpat9/MasterChef/infrastructure/README.md

 ## 📋 Overview

 This directory contains production-ready Terraform modules for deploying MasterChef backend to AWS.
-The infrastructure demonstrates enterprise-grade cloud architecture patterns including multi-AZ deployment, auto-scaling, security best practices, and comprehensive monitoring.
+The infrastructure uses multi-AZ deployment, auto-scaling, security best practices, and comprehensive monitoring.

-**🎓 Learning Note:** The Terraform infrastructure architecture and modules were designed with significant assistance from Claude (Anthropic's AI assistant).
-This collaboration enabled rapid development of production-grade IaC while learning Terraform patterns and AWS best practices.

 ---